Practical Shooting is a fun, fast form of shooting where a balance of speed and accuracy is required against paper and reactive targets.

 All shooters must wear eye protection at all times including the RCO (range conducting officer).

-Practical Airgun sessions will be held on the first Sunday of the month from 10am onwards.
+Practical Airgun sessions will be held on the third Sunday of the month from 10am onwards.

 There are two club guns that can be used by guests - a Beretta 92 pistol and a H&K MP5 rifle.